shivshankardayal/Kunjika/Features.rst

 11. Login Security & Monitoring (notify admin when a user with admin privileges logs in, etc).
 12. Lock and Unlock core files from admin page.
 13. jQuery lightbox integration.
-14. Visual notification of new questions/comments/answers when a user is browsing any part of the forum. e.g "A new question/comment/answer has been posted, click here to read it."
-Or "4 new questions/comments/answers have just been posted.
-Click here to read them."
-15. Create private discussion group.
+14. Create private discussion group.
-16. Continuous rendering of questions like discourse.org which can be configured from configuration.
+15. Continuous rendering of questions like discourse.org which can be configured from configuration.
-17. Option for members to complete their social network profiles on their profile page, and give them the option to choose which one(s) to auto-post to.
+16. Option for members to complete their social network profiles on their profile page, and give them the option to choose which one(s) to auto-post to.
-18. Chat, just like Stack Overflow, that only users with a certain reputation may participate in, or any registered member can join.
+17. Chat, just like Stack Overflow, that only users with a certain reputation may participate in, or any registered member can join.
-19. Sending private messages between registered members, and email notification when a private message is received.
+18. Sending private messages between registered members, and email notification when a private message is received.
-20. Automatic private message to users upon successful email activation.
+19. Automatic private message to users upon successful email activation.
-21. Blog module, with a liveblogging feature similar to ScribbleLive.
-22. Gallery module to enable creation of a gallery page (a blog for galleries).
-23. Moderator on 500 points.
+20. Moderator on 500 points.
-24. OAuth for FB, G+, Twitter and Linkedin.
+21. OAuth for FB, G+, Twitter and Linkedin.
-25. Hide inappropriate question, answer or comment.
+22. Hide inappropriate question, answer or comment.
-26. Restore previous versions of question.
+23. Restore previous versions of question.
+24. Test series implementation.

 DONE
 ====